BPHL-Molecular/Daytona_HCV/README.md

 SLURM is needed.
 For HiPerGator users, its installation is not needed.

 Python3 is needed.
-The package "pandas" should be installed by ``` pip3 install pandas ``` if not included in your python3.
+The packages "pandas" and "biopython" should be installed by ``` pip3 install pandas/biopython ``` if not included in your python3.

 The Kraken2 database PlusPF is needed.
 For HiPerGator users, downloading is not needed.
 It has been downloaded and configured in the pipeline.